h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 In the marginal SHAP, the contribution is calculated as :math:`\phi_i(h, x^{(e)}) = \frac{1}{|D|} \sum_{x^{(b)} \in D} \phi(h, x^{(e)}, x^{(b)})`, where :math:`D` is the background dataset.

-Using marginal SHAP enables to look for contributions against different baselines, e.g., different subpopulations.
+Using the marginal SHAP enables to look for contributions against different baselines, e.g., different subpopulations.

+As the marginal SHAP can be memory intensive, the computation is optimized in order to parallelize over the background set since it needs to compute an average over baseline SHAPs where every single point from background set is used as a reference.
+There is one exception - when where there is plenty of free memory, it will parallelize over the bigger frame.

 .. tabs::
    .. code-tab:: r R